gsoft-inc/wl-chromado/docs/getting-started.md

 To test your new Chromatic pipeline, follow these steps:

-1. Start a Chromatic build locally by opening a terminal at the root of the project and executing the following command: `pnpm chromatic --project-token <YOUR_PROJECT_TOKEN>`.
+1. Start a Chromatic build locally by opening a terminal at the root of the project and executing the following command: `pnpm chromatic --project-token <YOUR_CHROMATIC_PROJECT_TOKEN>`.

 2. Go to the [Chromatic](https://www.chromatic.com/start) application and accept all the changes to create a baseline.
 This guide assumes that your application already includes a few [Storybook](https://storybook.js.org/) stories.